 - 3.3 Access to well-designed and maintained open spaces is vital to improving people's quality of life and encouraging more active lifestyles.
 Such spaces provide opportunities for formal and informal play, rest and relaxation, meeting others and to engage with nature, helping improve both physical and mental health. - 3.4 The draft Open Space Strategy differentiates between publicly usable and "demand-led" open spaces.
-Publicly usable open spaces are those that the public have relatively unrestricted access to - eg public parks (where access may only be restricted at night), amenity space, natural open space, etc. Demand-led open spaces generally have more restrictions on access and use - eg allotments, sports pitches or cemeteries. - 3.5 Using this distinction, the OSS and SG6 aim to ensure that: - there is enough good quality open space across the City to satisfy demand for formal sport and for growing, in particular; and - all homes in the City have access to a good quality publicly usable space of a size that can meet the needs of the residential population, particularly in relation to play, informal sport and recreation and general relaxation. - 3.6 A relatively high percentage (36%) of the open space in the Newlands LCA area is in the demand-led categories (see open space map), in comparison to the City as a whole (26% as shown in Figure 2).
-However, as set out above, many of these spaces are in private ownership and use (eg sports pitches associated with fee-paying schools, private bowling clubs) and others (such as the Toryglen Regional Football Centre), despite being bookable by the public, may not be readily usable/accessible by the general population.
+Publicly usable open spaces are those that the public have relatively unrestricted access to eg public parks (where access may only be restricted at night), amenity space, natural open space, etc. Demand-led open spaces generally have more restrictions on access and use eg allotments, sports pitches or cemeteries. - 3.5 Using this distinction, the OSS and SG6 aim to ensure that: - there is enough good quality open space across the City to satisfy demand for formal sport and for growing, in particular; and - all homes in the City have access to a good quality publicly usable space of a size that can meet the needs of the residential population, particularly in relation to play, informal sport and recreation and general relaxation. - 3.6 A relatively high percentage (the highest in the City) of the open space in the Knightswood area is of the demand-led categories (see open space map), in comparison to the City as a whole (Fig 3).
+However, some of these spaces are in private ownership and use (eg sports pitches associated with fee-paying schools) and may not be readily usable/accessible by the general population.